 Physical Camp: You read that right.
 Allens Lane Art Center will once again host our campers for a summer of fun and arts education.
 We will be adhering to new CDC guidelines as well as best practices to keep our campers safe.
-Attendance will be limited to 40 campers.
-These 40 campers will be split into 4 bunks, based on age.
-There are 10 spots available for each age group (with such limited availability, we expect that the camp will fill up rather quickly).
+Our staff all wear masks, face shields and gloves when working with our campers.
+There are only 10 spots available for each age group.
 Each bunk of 10 campers will stay together throughout the day and will not interact with the other groups.
-Each bunk will be assigned a single work room within the center and will have as much outside time as possible (even holding classes outside, weather permitting).
-Aside from all the new safety measures, the registration options for camp are quite different from years past.
-Parents may choose a 4 week or 8 week camp enrollment.
+Each bunk will be assigned a single work room within the center and will have as much outside time as possible (even holding classes outside, weather permitting). .
 To learn more about our new camp registration policy, our new safety policies and procedures and our online registration, please click here.

 Virtual Camp: The center is also offering a virtual summer art camp experience.
 Our new virtual camp program is an 8 week camp experience, divided up by age to provide quality, targeted instruction in both the visual and performing arts.
 Campers may enroll in virtual camp by the week - attend all 8 or just 1 week, virtually.
 Click here to learn more and register for our Virtual Summer Art Camp.

 New!
 Registrations for Virtual Ceramics classes with our own Janice Strawder are here!
 Register to join in (via Zoom) to one of two new sessions being broadcast from the art center's studios.